 - The Bolt Chronicles: When Penny and Bolt repeatedly flub their lines during a filming session in The Cameo, Mindy Parker indicates that the footage will be used for an end-of-movie gag reel, saying And the screw-ups?
 Thats blooper gold right there.
 Perfect for the end credits.

-- A small sub-genre of the Alternate Universe Fic is the "Actor AU", usually a series of fanart/comics that portray the characters of a show as actors who are in the midst of pranking each other on set or screwing up.
+- A small sub-genre of the Alternate Universe Fic is the "Actor AU", usually a series of fanart/comics that portray the characters of a show as Animated Actors who are in the midst of pranking each other on set or screwing up.

 - A Bug's Life, Toy Story 2, and Monsters, Inc. all had fully animated blooper reels(which were reels In-Universe as well) lasting 5 minutes each.